istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 EOF
 {{< /text >}}

-Retry request without token, you should see it now fail with error code 403.
+Retry the request without a token.
+The request now fails with error code `403`:

 {{< text bash >}}
 $ curl $INGRESS_HOST/headers -s -o /dev/null -w "%{http_code}\n"
 403
 {{< /text >}}

-### Enforce valid token per-path
+### Require valid tokens per-path

-You can also refine the requirement per host, path, method etc with authorization.
-For example, you can change the authorization policy in the last section to only require JWT on `/headers`.
-After applying this authorization rule, request to `$INGRESS_HOST/headers` will fail with 403 code.
-But for all other path, e.g `$INGRESS_HOST/ip`, it should succeed.
-Please see other [tasks with authorization]() to learn more about other ways to refine access control with authoriation policy.
+To refine authorization with a token requirement per host, path, or method, change the authorization policy to only require JWT on `/headers`.
+When this authorization rule takes effect, requests to `$INGRESS_HOST/headers` fail with the error code `403`.
+Requests to all other paths succeed, for example `$INGRESS_HOST/ip`.

 {{< text bash >}}
 kubectl apply -f - <<EOF